As Liverpool has so much to see and do, we felt it best to give the Beatles their very own page.

 The first home of John Lennon.
 9 Newcastle Road, a red brick terraced house, is located just a fifteen minute walk from George Harrison’s childhood home on Arnold Grove.
 Lennon was not born at the house, but at the Liverpool Maternity Hospital, in October 1940.
 He lived here only as a very young child; his parents, Alfred and Julia Lennon moved to another home in the city in 1942.

-Was born at 12 Arnold Grove, in the Wavertree.
-The modest two storey terraced house, remember its privately owned now so don’t disturb the residents.
+Was born at 12 Arnold Grove in Wavertree, which is a modest two storey terraced house.
+Remember it’s privately owned now so don’t disturb the residents.